VulMCI : Code Splicing-based Pixel-row Oversampling for More Continuous Vulnerability Image Generation: EXPERIMENTS

 \subsection{Experiment Settings}

 The dataset used in this paper is sourced from the vulnerability dataset provided by SySeVR\cite{Li_Zou_Xu_Jin_Zhu_Chen_2022}.
 This dataset originates from SARD\cite{sard} and NVD\cite{nvd}, encompassing a total of 126 vulnerability types, each uniquely identified by a Common Weakness Enumeration (CWE) ID\cite{cwe}.
 The SARD dataset comprises production, synthetic, and academic programs (referred to as test cases) categorized as "good" (i.e., without vulnerabilities), "bad" (i.e., containing vulnerabilities), and "mixed" (i.e., vulnerabilities with available patch versions).
 The NVD dataset includes vulnerabilities in 19 popular C/C++ open-source products (software systems), along with possible diff files describing the differences between susceptible code and its patched versions.
 The SARD dataset contains a total of 21,233 program files, while the NVD dataset includes 2,011 real vulnerabilities and their corresponding fixed version files.
 Our system processed the dataset by extracting function samples from program files and removing function samples with less than ten lines of code.
 This exclusion was based on the observation that the majority of functions with fewer than ten lines only involve external function calls and cannot be easily classified as usable function samples.
-Consequently, our final processing resulted in 13,165 samples of vulnerable functions and 5,612 samples of non-vulnerable functions.
+Ultimately, we obtained 12,116 vulnerability function samples and 4,660 non-vulnerability function samples from the SARD dataset, and 1,049 vulnerability function samples and 952 non-vulnerability function samples from the NVD dataset.